-Beginning in December, 2010, the Plan's Trustees initiated the option to allow eligible participants to voluntarily elect to receive lump-sum payments.
-The Plan has made payments to eligible participants according to rules outlined in the Plan document since that date.
+Beginning in December 2010, the Plan's Trustees initiated the option to allow eligible participants to voluntarily elect to receive lump-sum payments.
+The Plan has made payments to eligible participants according to rules outlined in the Plan document since that date (see Note J).